Fringe Review: Hugh Hughes in 360

 Edinburgh Fringe Review: Pappy’s Fun Club

-From the offset the four characters, of Ben, Brendan, Matthew and Tom, ooze energy and improvised wit.
+From the offset of Pappy’s Fun Club the four characters of Ben, Brendan, Matthew and Tom ooze energy and improvised wit.
 It is clear the team of four put everything into their hour long show, attempting to achieve 200 sketches in an hour.

 Edinburgh Fringe Review: Janeane Garofalo